 4.3.57.1 Definition

-This <<dataType>> defines the configuration parameters of IOC TraceJob which are specific for Trace or combined Trace and Immediate MDT.
+This <<dataType>> defines the configuration parameters of IOC TraceJob which are specific for Trace or any combination of Trace.

 The attribute listOfNeTypes specifies the network elements to be traced.
 The optional attribute listOfInterfaces allows to specify the individual interfaces of the network elements to be recorded.